 E-RYT® 500, YACEP®

 Cathy first took an interest in yoga in the early 1980’s while watching Lilias Folan’s yoga program on PBS.
 Her curiosity grew as she learned more about meditation and yoga through reading and practicing at home.
 In the 1990’s, Cathy studied several Hatha yoga traditions, including Ashtanga, Kundalini and Anusara yoga.
 She began teacher trainings in 2003 and studied extensively with several well-known Anusara yoga teachers including Deb Neubauer, Ellen Saltonstall, Mitchel Bleier, and John Friend.
-Currently, Cathy is working towards certification as a Restorative Exercise Specialist with biomechanist Katy Bowman.
+More recently, Cathy has completed training programs with bio mechanist Katy Bowman, and Yoga Therapist, Susi Hately.
+This has sparked an interest in working more one on one privately with students to help them gain more awareness, ease and balance in their bodies.
 Cathy has also studied with Elise Browning Miller, who specializes in Yoga for Scoliosis.

 Cathy’s passion for movement and vibrant health sparked her desire to share with people how to heal their injuries, discover their infinite potential, and gain greater strength and flexibility through the practice of yoga.
 Cathy is known for her steady, warm & easeful presence that creates a relaxing and centering atmosphere in her classes.
 She strives to offer these gifted teachings from her heart and is eternally grateful for all of her inspiring teachers and students.